Luke Bell (musician)

 Luke Bell (January 27, 1990 – August 26, 2022) was an American country musician and singer-songwriter.
-According to Rolling Stone, Bell "[played] classic honky-tonk with a wink and a yodel that summons the sleeping ghosts of country better than any voodoo spell ever could".
+According to Rolling Stone, Bell played “classic honky La-tonk with a wink and a yodel that summons the sleeping ghosts of country better than any voodoo spell ever could".

 Early life

 Bell was born in Lexington, Kentucky, and raised in Cody, Wyoming.
 He attended Cody High School, graduating in 2008.
 Bell briefly attended college in Laramie, Wyoming, before dropping out.

 Career

 Debut self-titled album

-Bell moved to Austin, Texas, in 2012 where he recorded his self-titled debut album.
-Bell also produced the entire album himself.
+Bell moved to Austin, Texas, in 2012 where he recorded his self-titled debut album, which he produced himself.

 Don't Mind If I Do

-Bell moved to New Orleans briefly, where he spent his time busking on the street to make money.
-Afterwards, he moved back to Cody, Wyoming, where he wrote and recorded his second full-length album, titled Don't Mind If I Do.
-He wrote the album while working on a ranch, and recorded it upon receiving funding from a Kickstarter campaign.
+Bell briefly moved to New Orleans, where he spent his time busking on the street to make money.
+Afterwards, he moved back to Cody, Wyoming, where he worked at a ranch while writing his second full-length album, Don't Mind If I Do, which he recorded after receiving funding from a Kickstarter campaign.

 Bell enlisted Andrija Tokic, who had worked with Caitlin Rose, Alabama Shakes, and Hurray for the Riff Raff previously, to produce the album.
 He recorded a Daytrotter session that same year.
-According to Daytrotter, the people whom Bell writes about "have bigger than life personalities" and "Bell is, without a doubt, one of the most talented country and western songwriters working ..."
+According to Daytrotter, the people about whom Bell writes "have bigger than life personalities" and "Bell is, without a doubt, one of the most talented country and western songwriters working ..."